kengraf/Eeny-redo/README.md

 ```
 ---
 ## Summary
 There are still many unimplemented suggestions from the original repo.
-This effort is to help the learning process, so maybe some day.
+This effort is to help the learning process, so maybe someday.
 Review the content in the pillars folder to see what was done in this fork.